 “Gabriella, call Officer Carla Gutiérrez and tell her to meet me in Interview Room 2 with a strip search kit.”

 “Baggs, you can’t strip search her.
 It’s against the law.
-Illinois permits strip searches only in cases of drug smuggling and terrorism.
+Illinois permits strip searches only in drug smuggling and terrorism cases.
 Your charging statement says nothing like that.”

 “Look, Castillo, while Commander Lyle is in Louisiana, I’m in charge of the precinct, and I decide what is legal and what isn’t.
 Now call Gutiérrez, or I will put you on report!”